-Women diagnosed with ovarian cancer who have achieved complete remission after initial therapy and subsequently find that cancer cells have returned are said to have relapsed or have recurrent disease.
+Women diagnosed with ovarian cancer who have achieved complete remission after initial therapy and subsequently find that cancer cells have returned are said to have relapsed or recurrent disease.
 The propensity for ovarian cancer to recur is among several factors that make ovarian cancer a difficult diagnosis.

 Some women with ovarian cancer are unable to achieve complete remission and some cancer cells persist after initial treatment called persistent disease; or their cancer continues to grow despite initial therapy, called refractory disease.